Posterior Contraction for Sparse Neural Networks in Besov Spaces with Intrinsic Dimensionality: Properties of ReLU networks for Besov spaces

-The following lemma, originally presented as Proposition 2 of \citet{suzuki_deep_2021}, shows that for any function $f_0$ in the anisotropic Besov space, there exist neural networks that approximate $f_0$ to arbitrary accuracy.
-In this version, we remove the dependence of the hyperparameter $B$ on $N$ from the original proposition.
+The following lemma extends Proposition 2 of \citet{suzuki_deep_2021}, establishing that for any function $f_0$ in an anisotropic Besov space, there exist NNs that approximate $f_0$ with arbitrary accuracy.
+In this version, the dependence of the hyperparameter $B$ on $N$ in the original proposition is removed.